gve-sw/gve_devnet_webex_device_periodic_reboot/README.md

 # Periodic Reboot for Webex Devices

-This macro schedules a weekly reboot of a device at a specified day and time each week.
+This macro schedules a weekly reboot of a device at a specified day and time each week or a daily reboot at a specified time.

 The primary xAPI Command used is: [Reboot](https://roomos.cisco.com/xapi/Command.SystemUnit.Boot)